elixir-cloud-aai/cloud-components/apps/documentation/docs/wes/components/runs.md

 | [`fields`](../../design/components/details.md#fields) | `false`  | [`default`](#default)                     | `Array<Fields>` | Configuration based on which data will be rendered in groups. |
 | `filter`                                              | `false`  | `true`                                    | `Boolean`       | Defines the rendering of the filter-by-state bar.             |

+> Filter feature isn't implemented in the package as it isn't implemented in backend and client side filtering is not an ideal solution.

 ### baseURL

 This property is used to give `POST` endpoint to create workflow.
 The provided baseURL is concatenated with `/runs` and is used as an endpoint to create a `POST` request.